lsst-ts/ts_wep_new/doc/developer-guide/developer-guide.rst

 * **GenerateDonutFromRefitWcsTaskConnections**: Connections setup for GenerateDonutFromRefitWcsTask.
 * **GenerateDonutFromRefitWcsTaskConfig**: Configuration setup for GenerateDonutFromRefitWcsTask.
 * **GenerateDonutCatalogUtils**: Common utility functions for the GenerateDonutCatalog...Tasks.
+* **ExposurePairer**: Subtask to pair intra- and extra-focal exposures heuristically.
+* **TablePairer**: Subtask to pair intra- and extra-focal exposures manually from a table.
+Use generatePairTable.py script as a useful starting point.

 .. _WEP_modules_wep_utils: